-- A base cow will need to be at least 75% Limousin to conform to breed standards the progeny of two crosses from registered Full French Limousin bulls, on a base cow suitable for the establishment of a grading-up programme. - Breeding details of base cows will be held within the Herd Book - Members may also enter other base cows in the Herd Book subject to approval by an inspector appointed by the Society and payment of the normal inspection fee. - Only heifer calves sired by a registered Full French Limousin bull are eligible for recording in each of the grades referred to below. - For the purposes of the Herd Book all percentages will be whole numbers.
+- A 'base cow' is a female that is at least 50% Limousin, being the progeny of one cross from a Limousin bull entered in the main section of a recognised Limousin Pedigree herd book, on a cow suitable for the establishment of a grading-up programme, conforming to a Limousin breed type. - Base cows will be entered in to the Supplementary section of the Herd Book at a grade of 50% - Breeding details of base cows will be held within the Supplementary section of the Herd Book - A base cow may be registered at any time, for the basic fee determined from time to time by the Council of Management and currently set out in Appendix A of these Byelaws. - Members may enter base cows in the Supplementary section of the Herd Book subject to approval by the Society through an appointed inspector (or inspectors) and payment of the normal inspection fee. - Percentage grades shall be published at the Society's discretion for animals registered in the Supplementary section of the Herd Book. - For the purposes of the calculation and publication of grade percentages, all percentages will be whole numbers.
 Therefore, 0.49 and below will be rounded down and 0.5 and above will be rounded up.
-For example: An animal, semen or an embryo with a percentage of 87.5% would be rounded up to 88%.
+For example, a grade percentage of 87.5% would be rounded up to 88%.